wrightedu/Programmers-Guide-to-the-Galaxy/Getting-Started/git.md

 _Do more work, commits and stuff, and then after I have made my final commit of the day_

 - `git push`: Pushes my changes to the remote branch, and I'm done for the day

+Again, this is just an example of what commands I would use when I'm starting work for the day.
+Obviously, you can change them around.
+However, what's important here is the concept of working in branches.
+A key idea of working here is that every piece of work should be looked over by another set of eyes before being approved and becoming the working copy.
+Even during the construction of this guide itself, it had to be looked at by another member of the team before it was pushed to public.
+Think of it as being a contributing writer to a newspaper - you're never the only person on a project.